Signs of a reaction

 Black spots on the skin

 An itchy rash may be a common allergic reaction to poison ivy or poison oak, but there are also rare cases where people develop black spots, according to a 2008 study published in the journal Dermatitis.
 Black shiny deposits form on the skin and clothing when a high amount of resin, the toxic plants' oily secretion, is exposed to the air.
 The researchers said the spots eventually peel off, and the skin heals without scarring.

-People who suffer from hay fever might have something besides hay itself to worry about: Some fruits and vegetables contain proteins similar to those found in hay pollen.
-They can cause an allergic reaction such as itchiness or swelling of the mouth, face, lip, tongue and throat.
+People who have hay fever might have something besides hay itself to worry about: Some fruits and vegetables contain proteins similar to those found in hay pollen.
+They can cause allergies symptoms such as itchiness or swelling of the mouth, face, lip, tongue and throat.
 Known as oral allergy syndrome, the condition occurs when the immune system behaves as though the protein found in some fruits and vegetables and the pollen in the air are the same.
 The syndrome affects up to one-third of allergy sufferers and can occur at anytime, according to the American Academy of Allergy, Asthma and Immunology.

 A bright red butt

 People exposed to certain metals, medications and plants or herbs, can develop Baboon Syndrome.
 That's right, the condition means developing a bright red rash, primarily on the butt, closely resembling a baboon's butt, according to research reports.
 The red rash can appear on the anus, genitals and inner thighs, and can be itchy and painful, but the syndrome doesn't pose any serious health risks.
-Exposure to metals such as mercury, gold and nickel, can trigger a reaction, according to 2011 article in the American Journal of Clinical Dermatology.
+Exposure to metals such as mercury, gold and nickel, can trigger a reaction, according to 2011 review in the American Journal of Clinical Dermatology.
 Recent studies have shown that antibiotics and antibacterials administered by mouth, intravenously or on the skin can also trigger the reaction.